galletcorentin/galletcorentin/boardgames/content/obsidian_protocol.md

 #   - this-album/pict.jpg

 ## The publish year
-# year: 1990
+year: 2023

 ## What is its condition, new ? used ? bad ?
 #condition: new

-location: Vénissieux
+location: Vénissieux and more incoming

 bgg: 244054/ember-obsidian-protocol